Tools for Data Sharing

 Despite investigators’ willingness to share data, the data sharing process is often impeded by contractual disagreements and ambiguous standards of data anonymization.
 Contractual barriers to data sharing, such as restrictive terms of data use and data contribution, as well as inconsistencies in data sharing governance procedures, delay data integration by researchers using previously gathered data (secondary researchers).
 Ambiguous standards of data anonymization pose additional challenges, as existing policies and guidelines are largely silent on de-identifying data in a manner that preserves scientific utility.
 As we move toward a landscape wherein source data, study documents, and published manuscripts are made increasingly available, the need for tools that streamline contractual processes, protect participant privacy, and maintain the scientific utility of data continues to grow.

 In 2014, the MRCT Center, along with several partners, performed a retrospective analysis of data sharing language in informed consent forms.
 Subsequently, the MRCT Center published draft Data Contributor Agreement and Informed Consent Form templates.
 In 2017, the MRCT Center undertook efforts to develop a roadmap for harmonizing standards of data anonymization with the European Medicines Agency (EMA).
 We continued and expanded in 2017/2018 in partnership with the Patient-Centered Outcomes Research Institute (PCORI).
-Together with the PCORI Open Science Pilot Project, the MRCT Center developed three harmonized governance tools for data sharing, which will be broadly disseminated:
+Together with the PCORI Open Science Pilot Project, the MRCT Center developed three harmonized governance tools for data sharing.

 - Data Contributor Agreement (DCA) Template: The DCA template clarifies data contributor responsibilities, institutional safeguards, and requirements for the deposition of data in a data repository.